soccermatics/FourWays/course/source/lesson1/averagefriends.md

 ### Well done

 You have completed the first *Four Ways* lesson.

-In the [next lesson](//https://educaora.com/@FourWays/A_likely_answer), we are going to show why the way we calculate the mean and proportions are the best way to do it, because they are maximum likelihood estimates.
+In the next lesson, we are going to show why the way we calculate the mean and proportions are the best way to do it.